The following article was written by Isaac Veeneman, CFP®, BBA, Associate Financial Planner at Coast Capital Savings.

 Unlike other registered plans, the TFSA does not have a set age or time limit when it must be closed (like registered retirement savings plans (RRSPs), registered retirement income funds (RRIFs), locked-in retirement accounts (LIRAs), etc.), nor are you ever forced to take minimum payments like RRIFs or LIFs.
 This flexibility allows your TFSA to continue growing through investment returns and new annual contributions, providing a valuable source of long-term tax-free savings.

 For most Canadians, retirement is a marathon, not a sprint; you need your money to last at least two or three decades.
 You need to plan for expenses both now, and far in the future.
 While it is generally true that investors become more conservative and risk-averse as they age, many will still choose to have a (small) portion of their portfolio invested in risky assets, focused on real growth potential to pay for those later-in-life expenses.
-The TFSA is the perfect place for this portion of your money.
+For investors looking to position part of their portfolio for long‑term growth, the TFSA may be an excellent option to consider.

 Imagine a retired couple, both 65, who have $500,000 in RRSPs between them and $50,000 in each of their TFSAs ($100,000 total).
-They expect to withdraw $2,000 per month from their RRSPs (which will convert to RRIFs at age 71) to supplement their pensions, CPP and OAS.
-While they don’t currently need to use their TFSAs, they want to keep these funds invested for potential medical or long-term care expenses in their later years.
+They expect to withdraw $2,000 per month from their RRSPs (which will convert to RRIFs at age) to supplement their pensions, CPP and OAS.
+While they currently don’t need to use their TFSAs, they want to keep these funds invested for potential medical or long-term care expenses in their later years.

-They decide to invest their TFSAs in a balanced portfolio with an average rate of return of 5%.
-Over the next 15 years, the combined value of their TFSAs could grow to approximately $207,893[1] by the time they turn 80, assuming no withdrawals during that time.
+They decide to invest their TFSAs in a growth-focused portfolio with an average annual rate of return of 6%.
+Over the next 15 years, the combined value of their TFSAs could grow to approximately $239,656[1] by the time they turn 80, assuming no withdrawals during that time.
 These funds, which can be withdrawn tax-free, could provide a crucial source of income for unexpected expenses.

 By using their TFSAs for long-term growth and keeping the funds invested, the couple preserves flexibility and peace of mind for future needs while their RRSPs handle their more immediate retirement income requirements.